redgoldlace/website/website/content/pages/about.md

 # About me
-I'm Kaylynn (she/her) - lots of people call me Kay, or just "k", but I'm really not too fussed.
-Whatever floats your boat!
+I'm Kaylynn (she/her) - lots of people call me Kay, or just "k", but Kaylie works too.
+I'm really not too fussed - whatever floats your boat!

 I'm a software engineer from Australia, and like many other "good at computer" people I just want to run away from the creeping silicon panopticon of modern society to live on my own in the woods with eight cats.
 Teaching sand to think was